Need a New Water Heater? They're on Sale Now at The Plumbinator Round Rock! - October 15, 2018

 *Leak Location and Repair - The Plumbinator

 Got a slab leak, yard leak, wall leak, or a mystery leak?
 The Plumbinator is your one-stop-shop for both expert leak location AND repair.
 You could call a company with "leak location" in the name, but they will only FIND the leak, not fix it.
 The Plumbinator specializes in both finding and fixing leaks, and we have four specialized, high tech machines to get the job done fast and right.
 Pinpoint leak location allows us to perform "keyhole surgery" on your leak, so we don't have to tear up your house or yard.
-Read more about leak location services.
+Read more about leak location services by clicking leak location above.

 *Swimming Pool Plumbing and Leaks - Lake Austin Pools